 You can choose one or both of the following death benefits.
-Choosing a death benefit will reduce the amount of your income payments.
+Choosing a death benefit will reduce the amount of your income payments and maturity value.
 It's therefore very important that you discuss this with your adviser to ensure that you choose the options that are more suitable for your needs.